unitaryfund/mitiq/docs/source/guide/shadows-1-intro.md

     return executor
 ```

-with the above definition of excutor, one can define a noisy executor as followings, for example, with bif_flip probability of 0.1:
+Given the above general executor, we define a specific example of a noisy executor, assuming a bit flip channel with a  probability of `0.1'

 ```{code-cell} ipython3